IPsec Tunnel Types¶

 EAP-TLS authenticates clients using a set of certificates both on the server and client side.
 This is the most secure method of authenticating clients, but also the most complex.

-This is supported by a wide variety of clients on Linux, Windows, macOS, iOS, Android, and more.
+This is compatible with a wide variety of clients on Linux, Windows, macOS, iOS, Android, and more.

 EAP-RADIUS¶